+The Doctor of Philosophy (PhD) program is jointly offered by HDS and the Graduate School of Arts and Sciences.
 Find detailed information about PhD fields of study and program requirements on the Committee on the Study of Religion website.

 With a focus on global religions, religion and culture, and forces that shape religious traditions and thought, the PhD prepares students for advanced research and scholarship in religion and theological studies.
-This is a joint degree program offered by the HDS and the Graduate School of Arts and Sciences, administered by the Committee on the Study of Religion.

 Resources for the study of religion at Harvard are vast.
 We offer courses in the whole range of religious traditions from the ancient Zoroastrian tradition to modern Christian liberation movements, Islamic and Jewish philosophies, Buddhist social movements, and Hindu arts and culture.
 Some of us work primarily as historians, others as scholars of texts, others as anthropologists, although the boundaries of these methodologies are never firm.
 Some of us are adherents of a religious tradition; others are not at all religious.
 The Study of Religion is exciting and challenging precisely because of the conversations that take place across the complexities of disciplines, traditions, and intellectual commitments.